opensearch-project/project-website/_posts/2024-10-15-Announcing-Data-Prepper-2.10.0.md

 The second API specifies the index in the path, so you don't need to include it in the request body.

-Moreover, the following query parameters are also supported that are available in OpenSearch Document API Bulk Operation as the following below:
+Additionally, the following OpenSearch Document API bulk operation query parameters are supported:

-* pipeline
+* `pipeline`
-* routing
+* `routing`

 The following example demonstrates how to use the source: